PortableApps/Launcher/Other/Source/Manual/advanced/debug.rst

 All modifications to the PortableApps.com Launcher involving debugging go in a file ``Debug.nsh`` in the ``App\AppInfo\Launcher`` directory of a package.

-**Note:** I am considering relocating this to ``App\AppInfo\Launcher\Debug.nsh`` before the release of 2.1.
-In a later release I plan on integrating it into the user interface of a utility which will do all that the Generator does and more, and then where it is won't matter so much.
+**Note:** In a later release I plan on integrating it into the user interface of a utility which will do all that the Generator does and more, and then where it is won't matter so much.

 .. versionchanged:: 2.1
    previously this file was ``Other\Source\PortableApps.comLauncherDebug.nsh``.